Saxo vs XM Group 2026

 | Tier-4 Licenses | 0 | 1 |

-Saxo uses spread-only pricing for forex (no commission), with one exception: traders doing under 50,000 units per month pay a $3-per-side ticket fee.
-As of November 2023, average EUR/USD spreads were 1.1 pips (Classic), 1.0 pips (Platinum), and 0.9 pips (VIP); minimums ran about 0.2 pips lower than those averages.
-Pricing on Platinum and VIP sits closer to the industry average, while Classic is slightly higher.
-Account minimums: Classic $0; Platinum $200,000 (AUD 300,000 in Australia) or via Loyalty upgrade (e.g., roughly $40M in forex volume earns enough points for a 12‑month Platinum upgrade); VIP requires $1,000,000 or a Loyalty upgrade tied to about $167M in forex volume for one year.
-VIP offers the most savings, and Saxo waives custody fees on share trading if you opt into securities lending.
+For forex, Saxo is commission-free and earns from the spread, with one caveat: traders who do under 50,000 units per month pay a $3-per-side ticket fee.
+As of November 2023, Saxo’s average EUR/USD spreads were 1.1 pips (Classic), 1.0 pips (Platinum), and 0.9 pips (VIP), with minimums about 0.2 pips lower; Platinum and VIP pricing sits closer to the industry average, while Classic is slightly higher.
+The Classic account now has a $0 minimum deposit for new customers, Platinum requires $200,000 (AUD 300,000 in Australia) or a loyalty upgrade (e.g., roughly $40M in forex volume for a 12-month upgrade), and VIP requires $1,000,000 or a high-volume loyalty upgrade (about $167M in volume for a year).
+Saxo also waives custody fees for share trading if you opt into securities lending, and its VIP tier includes extras like access to events and Saxo analysts.

 | Feature |